jonasbn/til/jq/use_jq.md

 You can with luck install `jq` via [Homebrew](http://brew.sh/).

-`jq` however can do so much more, one of my colleagues requested a list of all of the postal codes in Denmark, these are availble in a quite extensive data structure, but since we just needed the postal code, we needed to parse the data - `jq` to the rescue - inspired by this [blog post][JGALVAN] by Jesus Galvan, I knew I could get `jq` to do what I needed.
+`jq` however can do so much more, one of my colleagues requested a list of all of the postal codes in Denmark, these are available in a quite extensive data structure, but since we just needed the postal code, we needed to parse the data - `jq` to the rescue - inspired by this [blog post][JGALVAN] by Jesus Galvan, I knew I could get `jq` to do what I needed.

 Example snippet of data structure: